rhdeck/interval-manager/README.md

 Define option with `flags`, `description` and optional coercion `fn`.

-The `flags` string contains the short and/or long flags, separated by comma, a pipe or space.
+The `flags` string should contain both the short and long flags, separated by comma, a pipe or space.
 The following are all valid all will output this way when `--help` is used.